spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 ###########################

-# pi 4 4h stable! micro usb ugreen and may all usb devices
+# pi 4 4h stable! mikrofon usb ugreen and may all usb devices

      # realtime section